Determinism: Causal

 Causal determinism, sometimes synonymous with historical determinism (a sort of path dependence), is "the idea that every event is necessitated by antecedent events and conditions together with the laws of nature."
 However, it is a broad enough term to consider that:...One's deliberations, choices, and actions will often be necessary links in the causal chain that brings something about.
 In other words, even though our deliberations, choices, and actions are themselves determined like everything else, it is still the case, according to causal determinism, that the occurrence or existence of yet other things depends upon our deliberating, choosing and acting in a certain way.Causal determinism proposes that there is an unbroken chain of prior occurrences stretching back to the origin of the universe.
 The relation between events and the origin of the universe may not be specified.
 Causal determinists believe that there is nothing in the universe that has no cause or is self-caused.

-Causal determinism has also been considered more generally as the idea that everything that happens or exists is caused by antecedent conditions.
+Causal determinism has also been considered more generally as the idea that everything that happens and exists is caused by antecedent conditions.
 In the case of nomological determinism, these conditions are considered events also, implying that the future is determined completely by preceding events—a combination of prior states of the universe and the laws of nature.
 These conditions can also be considered metaphysical in origin (such as in the case of theological determinism).

 Many philosophical theories of determinism frame themselves with the idea that reality follows a sort of predetermined path.